 In 1998, graduate students at UNC Charlotte successfully petitioned the Student Government Association to create a governing body to represent the specific needs of graduate students.
 The successful referendum created the Graduate & Professional Student Government (GPSG), separately registered Graduate Student Organizations, GPSG office space, and a direct allocation of student activity fees funding, designated for graduate student travel, events, and operations.

-The GPSG allocates travel, event, and operational funding to Graduate Student Organizations (GSOs) to enhance the graduate student experience at UNC Charlotte.
-The funding provided to GSOs and individuals comes from student activity fees, managed by the Student Activity Fees Commission (SAFC)
+GPSG allocates travel, event, and operational funding to GSOs to encourage membership growth.
+The funding provided to GSOs and individuals originates from student activity fees, managed by the Student Activity Fees Commission (SAFC)